Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 Summary

-Evapo-Rust is a great choice for users looking to treat corrosion on smaller parts such as engine brackets or brake rotors.
+This is a great choice for users looking to treat corrosion on smaller parts such as engine brackets or brake rotors.
 People who fear using toxic, acidic chemicals will also appreciate this biodegradable product.

 Krud-Kutter – The Must for Rust

-Krud-Kutter is an acid-based rust remover spray that can destroy oxidation almost anywhere on your car.
+Krud-Kutter is a phosphoric-acid-based rust remover spray that can destroy oxidation almost anywhere on your car.
 It works on all sorts of metal surfaces, from aluminum and chrome to iron and steel.
+This liquid is also appropriate for galvanized metals.

 This product can be used as a protective agent as well as a remover.
 On bare metal, it can inhibit corrosion for up to 12 months.